Black residents of Elizabeth City, N.C., thought police violence happened in other places. Then it came to their town.

 Many Black residents say the community’s racial tensions have tended to lurk in the background.
 A Confederate monument to “Our Heroes” stands outside the downtown courthouse, for instance, but it’s within sight of M.L.
 King Jr. Drive.
 Elizabeth City was in federal hands for most of the Civil War.

 “I’ve got White buddies.
-I’ve got relatives married to White women,” said Michael Gordon Sr., 60, who is Black and a disabled veteran.
-Local schools integrated when he was 6 years old, he said, although he can still remember using separate bathrooms as a young child.
+I’ve got relatives married to White women,” said Michael Gordon Sr., 60, a Black disabled veteran.
+Local schools integrated when he was 6 years old, he said, although he can remember using separate bathrooms as a young child.

 Like most Black men interviewed in town this week, Gordon said he feels conscious of his race around law enforcement.
-But now, he said, he realizes bigger pressures were building.
+But now, he said, he realizes that bigger pressures were building.

 “And my physics teacher taught me that anything under pressure will explode,” he said.